Some Of The Most Common Character Traits

 Emotional stability is one of the important character traits that represents how you function in life overall.
 People who have emotionally stable character traits are comfortable with themselves.
 They are:

-This character traits factor has been called culture, openness to experience, intellect, and imagination.
+This character trait factor has been called culture, openness to experience, intellect, and imagination.
 These character traits involve your willingness to think differently from others, try new things, and be vulnerable.
 People who are open to experience tend to have these character traits:

 People who have low levels of the openness character traits tend to: